-- Indicate the tool from which you have derived the client-level data you are reporting here in the aggregate: SOT-PWI-S Our Program Tool Case File Review Other: Please specify - Complete all of the boxes for each data point below to show aggregate changes in the level of need.
+- Indicate how many clients included in this section have been receiving services by length of time: <6 months 6-12 months >12 months - Indicate the tool from which you have derived the client-level data you are reporting here in the aggregate: SOT-PWI-S Our Program Tool Case File Review Other: Please specify - Complete all of the boxes for each data point below to show aggregate changes in the level of need.

-LEGAL (IMMIGRATION): Assesses whether or not the client has any unresolved immigration legal issues and, if so, whether or not the client has the knowledge, skills, and resources to represent themselves or access legal services and work with an attorney to pursue their immigration legal case.
+20. LEGAL (IMMIGRATION): Assesses whether or not the client has any unresolved immigration legal issues and, if so, whether or not the client has the knowledge, skills and resources to represent themselves or access legal services and work with an attorney to pursue their immigration legal case.
 Use the SOT-PWI-S or convert your program tool's assessment measure to the SOT-PWI-S levels of need for this domain.

-Levels of N leed
+Levels of Need

 Areas of Need (1) (2) (3) (4)

 In Crisis Vulnerable Stable Safe

 Legal (Immigration) Client: Is in detention; Is undocumented; Is in deportation proceedings; Requires immigration assistance but is without legal representation.
 Client: Is in the early stages of immigration proceedings; Has a basic understanding of proceedings but is facing barriers that prevent full participation in the legal process.
 Client: Is working with legal representative to obtain some form of legal residency status; Is waiting to hear from immigration court; Is working with attorney to appeal.
 Client: Is a refugee, asylee, legal permanent resident, or naturalized U.S. citizen; Has resolved immigration legal status.